-Greenpeace believes you have a fundamental right to privacy on the web, and we work to protect your security online as vigorously as possible.
-We have developed the following policy to help you understand how your personal information will be treated as you engage with us both on and off-line.
+Greenpeace believes you have a fundamental right to privacy on the web and we work to protect your security online as vigorously as possible.
+We have developed the following policy to help you understand how your personal information will be treated as you engage with us both online and off.
 Our policy reflects our duties under the Data Protection Act to use information fairly, keep it secure, make sure it is accurate, and keep it up to date.

 This policy applies to all the pages hosted on this site.
 It does not apply to pages hosted by other Greenpeace sites around the world, or to other organisations to which we may link and whose privacy policies may differ.

 Please read the following policy to understand how your personal information will be treated.
 It may change from time to time, so please check back periodically.

 - How we keep your information secure